vannevar-morgan/utils/README.md

 md.py is a media downloader for youtube, dailymotion, vevo, and clipfish that automates downloads using convert2mp3.net

 NOTE:
-You may wish to consider using something like mps-youtube.
+You may wish to consider using something like youtube-dl / mps-youtube.
 I wrote this script just for fun, it's not meant as a replacement.
-I put it under privacy_tools because using this script you don't directly touch google ip's.
+Using this script you don't directly touch google ip's.
 The download service still sees everything you download.
 You still need to know the URL to the video.
-Ideally you might consider setting up mps-youtube on a cheap vps to act as a proxy.
+Ideally you might consider setting up youtube-dl / mps-youtube on a cheap vps to act as a proxy.
 Most likely these kinds of download sites are doing something similar.
 I expect this script to break eventually, upon any site changes.

 Usage: